1technophile/OpenMQTTGateway/docs/use/ble.md

 The gateway can read and write BLE characteristics from devices and provide the results in an MQTT message.
 ::: tip
 These actions will be taken on the next BLE connection, which occurs after scanning and after the scan count is reached, [see above to set this.](#setting-the-number-of-scans-between-connection-attempts)
+This can be overridden by providing an (optional) parameter `"immediate": true` within the command.
+This will cause the BLE scan to stop if currently in progress, allowing the command to be immediately processed.
+All other connection commands in queue will also be processed for the same device, commands for other devices will be deferred until the next normally scheduled connection.
 :::

 ### Example write command